ReKon64/My7DTDMods/README.md

 # My7DTDMods

 # Credits: To @RobbieW and @Gako from official 7DTD Discord server.
 This (series of) project(s) wouldn't have been possible without them.
+# Designed for A20.5
+I will never EVER develop any 7DTD mods for other alphas.
+TFP is a joke and so are their decisions.
 # ReKon64s_Ammo
-- PROJECT SUSPENDED - I'm focusing on other stuff in my life rn and I have zero motivation to develop this mod.
-However, I will 100% get around to it this year(2022)
+- PROJECT SUSPENDED INDEFINITETLY - I'm focusing on other stuff in my life rn and I have zero motivation to develop this mod.
-This mod will eventually be split into ReKon64s_Ammo and ReKon64s_Tweaks so whoever decides to use my mod will be able to just get the ammo without the tweaks.
+~~However, I will 100% get around to it this year(2022)~~ This mod will eventually be split into ReKon64s_Ammo and ReKon64s_Tweaks so whoever decides to use my mod will be able to just get the ammo without the tweaks.

 - Note: Everything that has (TBI) near it's name means that I have almost completed making it or that it's easy to implement for me but I've not gotten around to doing it yet.
 I might be wrong about the latter part sometimes so just please bear with me :) .
 (Done) means that a feature was marked as TBI but was later completed.